 MECA believes that additional NOx emissions reduction can be achieved by adopting more stringent HC + NOx emission standards for Class II off-road, spark-ignited engines with horsepower ratings less than 25 horsepower.
-Further reductions of HC + NOx emissions than what is required by the current proposed Phase III EPA standards for these nonroad gasoline engines is technologically feasible through the use catalyst technology that is fully optimized as part of a complete engine/emission control/exhaust system.
+Further reductions of HC + NOx emissions than what is required by the current proposed Phase III EPA standards for these nonroad gasoline engines is technologically feasible through the use of catalyst technology that is fully optimized as part of a complete engine/emission control/exhaust system.
 MECA understands that small engine manufacturers believe that proposed Phase III EPA exhaust emission standards for these engines will be largely met through the redesign of existing Class II engines without the application of three-way catalysts.
 Both EPA and ARB have shown that the application of catalysts to nonroad equipment with Class II spark-ignited engines can be accomplished using available engineering exhaust system design principles in a manner that does not increase the safety risk relative to today's uncontrolled equipment.
 In particular, the EPA safety study on non-handheld equipment equipped with catalyzed mufflers represents the most thorough safety study completed to date on this class of spark-ignited engines.
 The results of this EPA study showed that properly designed catalyzed mufflers pose no incremental increase in safety risk (and in many cases even lower muffler surface temperatures) relative to currently available nonhandheld equipment sold without catalysts.
 An opportunity for further reductions in Class II HC + NOx emissions through the application of three-way catalysts should be considered by EPA in the next decade if indeed small engine manufacturers comply with the proposed Phase III standards without the use of catalyzed mufflers.

-Other off-road spark-ignited engines including those used on ATVs, off-road motorcycles, and snowmobiles are contributors to mobile-source NOx emissions.
+Other off-road spark-ignited engines including those used on ATVs, off-road motorcycles, outboard marine engines, and snowmobiles are contributors to mobile-source hydrocarbon and NOx emissions.
 MECA believes that hydrocarbon and NOx emissions from these recreational engines can be significantly reduced by adopting tighter regulations that employ the use of advanced three-way catalysts for these mobile sources.
+All classes of off-road, spark-ignited engines can also benefit from advances materials and systems developed for controlling evaporative emissions from PZEV or SULEV light-duty, gasoline vehicles.
+EPA should review their evaporative emission requirements for all classes of off-road, gasoline engines and revise them to ensure that best available evaporative emission technologies are used in these applications.

-On-road motorcycles will begin wide spread use of three-way catalysts in the U.S. to comply with ARB's 2008 and EPA's 2010 exhaust emission standards.
-However, the exhaust emissions of these catalyst-equipped on-road motorcycles will still be at levels considerably higher than late model, light-duty cars and trucks.
-Additional HC + NOx reductions can be obtained from on-road motorcycles through the use of engine and emission control strategies employed on today's light-duty vehicles.
+On-road motorcycles have begun wide spread use of three-way catalysts in the U.S. to comply with ARB's 2008 and EPA's 2010 exhaust emission standards.
+However, the exhaust and evaporative emissions of these catalyst-equipped on-road motorcycles will still be at levels considerably higher than late model, light-duty gasoline cars and trucks.
+Additional HC + NOx reductions can be obtained from on-road motorcycles through the use of engine, exhaust, and evaporative emission control strategies employed on today's best-in-class light-duty gasoline vehicles.